Tears (Perrie Edwards song)

 "Tears" is a song by English singer Perrie.
-It was released on 21 June 2024, through Columbia Records, as the intended second single from her debut album Perrie (2025), but was ultimately scrapped from the main track listing and was instead included on the fan edition.
+It was released on 21 June 2024, through Columbia Records, and was later included on the fan edition of her debut album, Perrie (2025).
 The song is about coming out of a bad situation and letting go of what has happened in the past.
 The single debuted at number 69 on the UK Singles Chart and charted for one week.

 Background and release

 After the release of her debut single "Forget About Us", Perrie teased her new song through a 'No Tears Hotline', in which a voicemail could be heard playing a snippet of the track.
 Having already hinted at the song's title across her and her team's socials, she released playlists of its reference points and called on her team to describe its sound.
 On 7 June 2024, she revealed its artwork, release date and the song was released on 21 June 2024.